Pedestrian Accidents in North Carolina

 The Bottom Line

 Pedestrian accident claims in NC face an especially harsh application of contributory negligence.
-Actions like jaywalking, crossing against a signal, or walking outside a crosswalk can bar your entire claim under NC law.
+Actions like jaywalking, crossing against a signal, or walking at night without visible clothing can bar your entire claim under NC law.
 However, the Last Clear Chance doctrine provides an important exception -- if the driver could have avoided hitting you, you may still recover compensation even if you were not where you should have been.

 Why Pedestrian Accidents Are Different in NC